 Birds eye

 Looking at it from the perspective of an employer or an HR manager, one of the most important things is not being afraid to “get your hands dirty”.
-Meaning, you should have a talk with each and every one of your employees about their mental state, at least once if not on a regular basis.
+Meaning, that you should have a talk with each and every one of your employees about their mental state, at least once if not on a regular basis.

 You should not further stigmatize mental health issues, but talk about them in open detail.
 Admit your own shortcomings as well, even if you just feel a little gloomy on a Sunday afternoon, by acting like you never have such moments you might be setting unrealistic expectations.

-Most importantly listen, listen and listen.
+Most importantly listen, listen, and listen.
 Just like your employees need to listen to themselves, you need to listen to your employees.
 You need them to tell you what would help them in the situation they're in, you need to adjust and adapt based on their feedback.

 Friend of a friend